amoffat/HeimdaLLM/docs/source/quickstart.rst

 Now we'll define our database schema.
 You can dump this directly from your database, but a better method is to dump it out beforehand to a file, manually trim out tables and columns that you don't want the LLM to know about, and load it from that file.
-You can also add SQL comments to the file to help guide the LLM.
+You can also add SQL comments to help explain the schema to the LLM.

 .. code-block:: python